cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 $ scarb cairo-test -f add_two_and_two
 testing adder ...
 running 1 test
-test adder::add_two_and_two ... ok (gas usage est.: 53200)
+test adder::tests::add_two_and_two ... ok (gas usage est.: 22540)
 test result: ok.
 1 passed; 0 failed; 0 ignored; 1 filtered out;
 ```

 Only the test with the name `add_two_and_two` ran; the other test didn’t match that name.
-The test output lets us know we had one more test that didn’t run by displaying 1 filtered out at the end.
+The test output lets us know we had one more test that didn’t run by displaying `1 filtered out;` at the end.

 We can also specify part of a test name, and any test whose name contains that value will be run.